Yesterday I had an astonishing realisation while I watched my cats sleeping on the sofa.

 They were snoozing away peacefully.
 Blissfully content to spend the majority of their days chilling, relaxing and dozing without a care in the world.

 And it occurred to me that our perspectives of life are entirely different.
-While cats nap all day (only interrupted by eating, casual strolls around the garden, stalking the occasional bird and, from time to time, defending their estate against foreign intruders), us humans are constantly on the go.
+While cats nap all day, us humans are constantly on the go.

 We rush around, stressed, anxious and breathless.
 Hustling, slaving, burning ourselves out.
 Sacrificing our emotional, mental and physical health so we can achieve, accomplish and contribute to society.
 So we have purpose and our life means something.

 Because we believe that purpose is a prerequisite for happiness.

 My whole life I abstained from activities that served no purpose.
 Despite enjoying the gentle exercise, I would never embark on a walk unless I did the shopping or post a letter at the same time.

 I abandoned my favourite past-time of crocheting doilies because I personally hate them in my house and ran out of recipients for decorative needlework Christmas presents.
 And without anywhere to display them, the activity of creating them appeared useless.